How to Cue A Foley Session and Why

 Cueing in Pro Tools is very easy and painless, but it does require you to be consistent in your naming.

-Below is the naming chart that we like to use.
+Below is a basic naming chart that we like to use.

 Footsteps